awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 1. To add the VPC security group for the Amazon RDS DB instance, add the IP address of the server that hosts the application\.
 For more information on modifying a VPC security group, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

-1. Verify that the Seconds\_Behind\_Master field in the [SHOW SLAVE STATUS](http://dev.mysql.com/doc/refman/5.6/en/show-slave-status.html) command results is 0, which indicates that the replica is up\-to\-date with the replication master:
+1. Verify that the Seconds\_Behind\_Master field in the [SHOW SLAVE STATUS](http://dev.mysql.com/doc/refman/5.6/en/show-slave-status.html) command results is 0, which indicates that the replica is up\-to\-date with the replication master\.

    ```
    SHOW SLAVE STATUS;